Alfonso Wong, the creator of Asia's iconic "Old Master Q" comic strip, has died, according to the comic's publishing company.

 He got his start drawing for a French Catholic missionary before creating "Old Master Q," which first appeared in newspapers in 1962.

-Wong retired in the 1990s, and Joseph Wong took over the family business and began drawing the series.
+Wong retired in the 1990s, but Joseph Wong took over the family business and began drawing the series.